NVIDIA/NeMo/docs/source/starthere/best-practices.rst

 and punctuation back using the NLP punctuation model.
 Here is an example of how this is incorporated: `NeMo voice swap demo <https://github.com/NVIDIA/NeMo/blob/main/tutorials/VoiceSwapSample.ipynb>`_.

 **Q: What languages are supported in NeMo currently?**
-A: Along with English, Mandarin Chinese is supported.
-A pre-trained model for Mandarin, QuartzNet15x5Base-Zh, is provided that works for that language.
-For more information, see `NeMo Speech Models <https://ngc.nvidia.com/catalog/models/nvidia:nemospeechmodels>`_.
+A: Along with English, we provide pre-trained models for Zh, Es, Fr, De, Ru, It, Ca and Pl languages.
+For more information, see `NeMo Speech Models <https://ngc.nvidia.com/catalog/collections/nvidia:nemo_asr>`_.

 Data Augmentation
 -----------------